 Liquidity risk relates to the inability to meet payment obligations when they are due.
-Under normal market circumstances SIX SIS Ltd is not exposed to any significant liquidity risk.
+In the course of the normal business activity, the liquidity of SIX SIS Ltd is managed by Treasury as part of their daily operations and SIX SIS Ltd is not exposed to any significant liquidity risk.
 In stressed market conditions, however - e.g. in the event of a participant default - SIX SIS Ltd may be subject to substantial liquidity requirements.
 In particular, a scenario in which clearing members default and fail to meet their payment obligations may create a large liquidity demand for SIX SIS Ltd as liquidity provider for SIX x-clear Ltd and therefore give rise to liquidity risk.